Particular/docs.particular.net/nservicebus/rabbitmq/operations-scripting.md

 ### Using the delete queue helper methods

-To delete all queues for a given endpoint name.
+To delete all queues for a given endpoint name:

 snippet:rabbit-delete-queues-endpoint-usage

-To delete shared queues
+To delete shared queues:

 snippet:rabbit-delete-queues-shared-usage